ModHiFi: Identifying High Fidelity predictive components for Model Modification: Which Components Are Important for Modifying Well-Trained Models?

 Finding \textsc{HiFi} subsets corresponds to finding subsets that minimize the \(l_2\) reconstruction error while accounting for weight compensation.
 Additionally, it enables the derivation of a closed-form expression for weight compensation, allowing for accuracy recovery without requiring fine-tuning.

 \paragraph{Bounding Global Error via Local Modification} We now show that the influence of a component on its immediate layer output provides a tractable proxy for its overall effect on model predictions.
+The \emph{global error} is the expectation of the squared difference in the predictions of a network under a modification.